The Employer’s Texas Health Insurance Buyer’s Guide

-America’s health care system has changed dramatically since 2012.
-The Affordable Care Act (ACA) has turned the industry on its head, and with it created a slew of laws that many health insurance recipients still aren’t aware of.
+America’s health care system has changed dramatically in the past decade.
+The Affordable Care Act (ACA) turned the industry on its head, and with it created a slew of laws many health insurance recipients still aren’t aware of.
 And more changes will likely come soon, bringing new regulations employers should be aware of.

-Buying health insurance, or receiving coverage from your group health insurance plan, can be complicated.
-For many, not understanding coverage options can lead to costly surprise out-of-pocket expenses.
-It is therefore imperative that you understand your options and what to look for in both individual and group health insurance plans.
+Buying health insurance for your company’s group can be complicated.
+Not understanding coverage options can lead to costly surprise out-of-pocket expenses for your employees.
+It is therefore imperative that you understand the options and what to look for in a group health insurance plan.

 Unfortunately, keeping up to date with the complicated structure of the ACA and other changes in the laws isn’t something the average person or company has time to do.
 That’s where we can help.
-At HCI America, we have over 30 years of industry experience, and are well versed in the new laws surrounding the ACA.
-In an effort to give you a general overview of what to expect from your health insurance plans, we have put together a Buyer’s Guide for your convenience.
+At HCI America, we have over 30 years of industry experience, and are well versed in the changing healthcare laws.
+To give you a general overview of what to expect from your employer health insurance plan, we have put together a Health Insurance Buyer’s Guide for your convenience.

 - ACA insurance guidelines

 - What type of plan are you looking at and why that matters

 - How to figure out if your employees’ current doctors are in network

 - What do office visits include under the new plan?

 - What kind of support does your carrier and Agent of Record offer?